duduCarneiro/souvenir/README.md

 # 👨‍💻 About

-This was the final project presented on [Le Wagon coding bootcamp](https://www.lewagon.com) 🔔!
+This was the final project presented on the Demo Day at [Le Wagon coding bootcamp](https://www.lewagon.com) 🔔!
 <br>
-> *"Building an Airbnb clone from scratch in just five days is one of the most challenging and enjoyable moments of the entire bootcamp!⠀That’s the first time the students code in teams, learning to collaborate on Github using pull requests and deploying their apps on Heroku, using the same workflow as successful startups."
+> *"Projects Phase is the ultimate experience of Le Wagon 9-weeks coding bootcamp: invent, pitch, design, code and deploy an original project in teams of 3 or 4 people during the two final weeks.
+On the last day of the bootcamp, our Wagoners will present their products at our hugely popular **Demo Day**!"
 (Le Wagon)*
 <br>

 <p align="center">